cstringham/onedrive-activity/README.md

 - **-OutputFolder**: The path to the folder where the report(s) will be saved.
 If not specified, the report will be saved to ./OneDriveActivityReports.
 - **-DayRange**: The number of days to look back for activities.
 Default is 30 days.
 - **-MaxActivityCount**: The maximum number of activities to retrieve per OneDrive Account.
 Default is 10.
+- **-IncludeRawResults**: Include the raw Unified Audit Log searh results as an additional output CSV file.

 ### Examples
 **Example 1: Audit a single OneDrive account**
 ```powershell